 - 6 tbsp of grilled vegetables, I used mushrooms, zucchini, coloured peppers and onions.

 - A bit of vinegary onions for each wrap

 Take each tortilla, spread one heaped tbsp of hummus on it.
 Place torn lettuce leaves covering half the tortilla.
 Now place 3 or 4 falafel discs in a straight line in the middle of the tortilla.
 Drop spoonful of tzatziki on the cutlets.
 Place grilled vegetables and pickled onions.
 Sprinkle lime juice and chaat masala.
 Cover both sides.
 Grill on a flat griddle/tawa if desired or serve as it is with more hummus and tzatziki by the side!

 - 2 cup chickpeas, soaked overnight or for 6/7 hours

-- 5/6 cloves of minced garlic
+- 5 cloves of garlic

 - a tiny piece of ginger